torontopubliclibra/trans-id/README.md

 ## About

 [Trans I.D.](https://trans-id.app/) is a React app currently in development by [Dana Teagle](https://danateagle.com).
-This site is written using the Javascript library React with CSS for style.
+This site is written using the Javascript library React with SCSS for style.

 It is a guide for individuals going through the process of changing their name and/or gender marker with governmental bodies in Canada.
 Every one of us deserves to have our documents accurately reflect our identities but the process of updating your information can be confusing and inaccessible.